 “Cardenas!
 Get your ass in here!”
 I yelled from my office.

-Moments later a small Hispanic woman with long dark hair, light brown eyes, and an incredible figure made her way to my office door.
-She had a huge attitude, and I wasn’t sure why that was, but she was accepted as she was.
+Moments later, she made her way to my office door.
+She had huge attitude, and I wasn’t sure why that was, but she was accepted as she was.
 She left the door open as she addressed me.

 “Did you pick up my drop from JC?”